mikebharris/BAMS/README.md

 cobc -x -free -std=default -o bams bams.cbl createAuthCode.cbl ListAttendeesScreen.cbl
 ```

-I had huge problems trying to get it to compile under Linux using the modular approach I'd originally intended.
+I had huge problems trying to get it to compile under Linux (but not under OS X) using the modular approach I'd originally intended.
 The original code using the COBOL ENTRY points can be found in the file Attenees.cbl and it's accompanying test; see below.

 To get version 2.0 of GNU COBOL compiler (cobc), download it from https://sourceforge.net/projects/open-cobol/files/gnu-cobol/2.0/ (rc2 is the latest at the time of typing), untar/zip it, and (on Linux) do:
 ```